lululeon/vuedo/readme.md

   - add the following to your codebase per [instructions at fontawesome... make sure to scroll down to "vue.js example"](https://fontawesome.com/how-to-use/use-with-node-js)
     - in **app.js**:
     ```js
-    //WARNING!! do not use require()'s to import!
+    //WARNING!! do not use require()'s to import fawesome!
 Everything gets hosed... known issue at time of writing.
     import Vue from 'vue'
     import FontAwesomeIcon from '@fortawesome/vue-fontawesome';
     import fontawesome from '@fortawesome/fontawesome'